SumoLogic/sumologic-documentation/docs/integrations/saas-cloud/miro.md

    1. **Data Source**.
 Select either of these options for the data source:
       * Choose **Source Category** and then choose a source category from the list.
       * Select **Enter a Custom Data Filter** and enter a custom source category that starts with an underscore.
 For example, `_sourceCategory=MyCategory`.
     2. **Folder Name**.
-You can retain the existing name, or enter a name of your choice for the app.�
+You can retain the existing name, or enter a name of your choice for the app.
     3. Select the **Location in Library** (the default is the **Personal** folder in the library), or click **New Folder** to add a new folder.
 1. Click **Next**.